-As a travel nurse mobilizes from assignment to assignment, they will occasionally have mail sent directly to one of the temporary mailing addresses instead of having it forwarded from the main mailing address.
+As a traveler mobilizes from assignment to assignment, they will occasionally have mail sent directly to one of the temporary travel nurse mailing addresses instead of having it forwarded from the main mailing address.

 While this may be convenient, it is a recipe for trouble on the tax end.
 In our practice, we have seen the following scenarios that travelers should be aware of.

 Retirement distributions received during assignments.

 Most financial institutions are required to designate the state in which any distributed retirement funds are sent.
 If you withdraw from your retirement funds or do a ROTH conversion, be sure to confirm that the financial institution is reporting the distribution to your home state.

 When filing your annual tax return, it is a strong possibility that the 1099R that reports the distribution will be coded for the state of receipt and not your home state.
 Since most states take the position that the 1099 or W2 is correct unless otherwise documented or corrected, a traveler could be liable for taxes to that state on income they never earned there.

 State revenue audit departments often make the IRS look like a harmless fuzz ball.
 They will aggressively pursue the smallest shred of evidence that would suggest that a taxpayer is a resident of that state.
 Many of them have departments called “Discovery Units” or some title that make them sound like military special forces.